t3xus/LANList.ps1/README.md

   - **Windows Event Log** (`EventLog`)
   - **Remote Registry** (`RemoteRegistry`)

-The script consolidates the data and generates a modern HTML report, output to a file for easy viewing and analysis.
+The script consolidates the data and generates an HTML report.

 ---